nmapx/inidister/README.md

 Inidister is a perfect solution to manage your config files.

-It works in the same way as Symfony YAML dist mechanism - it will produce a new file (or extend existing one with new data including default values).
+It works in the same way as Symfony YAML dist functionality - it will produce a new file (or extend existing one with new data using default values which you can change manually and it won't be replaced again).

 PHP support ini files out of the box ([parse_ini_file()](https://secure.php.net/manual/en/function.parse-ini-file.php)).

 ## Requirements
-* PHP >= 7.7 with **composer**
+* PHP >= 7.1 with **composer**

 ## Installation